SB 43 and CARE Court: Community FAQ

 Under a 5150, law enforcement, ambulance, or other authorized persons can detain the person and transport them to a facility for the purpose of mental health assessment and evaluation.

 During this hold, the hospital will evaluate you to determine next steps.
-They do not need to keep you hospitalized for the full 72 hours if they believe you do not need to be there.5
+They do not need to keep you hospitalized for the full 72 hours if they believe you do not need to be there.4

 What happens after the 72 hours of the 5150 hold?

-After the 72 hours end, you can either be:
+After the 72 hours end, you can:

-- discharged from the 5150 hold and the hospital,
+• Be discharged from the 5150 hold and the hospital,

-- admitted as a voluntary patient for continued treatment, or
+• Be admitted as a voluntary patient for continued treatment, or

-- continue to be held involuntarily under a different type of hold.
+• Continue to be held involuntarily under a different type of hold.

 For more information on the Lanterman Petris Short (LPS) Act, view our longer publication here: https://www.disabilityrightsca.org/publications/understanding-the-lanterman-petris-short-lps-act